 - Data Protection Act 2018

-What is difference between the Data Protection Act (DPA) 2018 and the GDPR?
+What is difference between the Data Protection Act (DPA) 2018 and the UK GDPR?

 Common Law Duty of Confidentiality